KrayOristine/OzzyProject/README.md

-# Ozzzzymaniac - Niac Idle
+# Ozzzzymaniac - Ozzy Idle

  A warcraft 3 reforged (aka.
 Refunded) maps that coded in [**TypeScript**](https://github.com/microsoft/TypeScript/) and powered by [**TypeScript to Lua**](https://github.com/TypeScriptToLua/TypeScriptToLua)